tharahuokaing/casino/README.md

 ## License
 This project is licensed under the **MIT License**.
 See the `[Looks like the result wasn't safe to show.
 Let's switch things up and try something else!]` file for details.
 ---

-Would you like me to also **add a “Future Improvements” section** (e.g., possible games, animations, or UI enhancements) so the README doubles as a roadmap for learning projects?